ychding11/ychding11.github.io/_posts/2015-03-12-Linux-Debug-summary.md

 applied to specified function.
 Sometimes it is helpful to analyse errors only occured in release version.
 Even if func is a template.

+## case summary
+1. Param *this* is overrided by write operations on stack.
+It leads to memory access violation when accessing object member variable.
+In addition the bug I fixed only occurs on Linux platform.
+So I trend to believe stack is different between Linux and Windows.
+2. When an image library parses a psd file.
+It consumes lots of time and crash program.

 ## reference
 - A detailed core pattern [setting](http://man7.org/linux/man-pages/man5/core.5.html)
 - An introduce to [core dump](http://www.cnblogs.com/hazir/p/linxu_core_dump.html)